rgb-lab/FACSPy/README.md

 ### Clustering

+### Heatmap visualization

 ### Differential Expression Testing

+## Demo Code

+Code examples are found under "vignettes" and currently include:
+    - spectral flow cytometry dataset

 ## Future Feature Implementation

 FACSPy will continue to be developed!

-If you have any feature request, submit dem via GitHub.
+If you have any feature request, submit them via GitHub.

 For the near future, the following features are meant to be implemented:
 - data integration
 - minimal spanning trees
 - t.b.a.

-# Contributing
+## Contributing

 Your contributions are welcome!